krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 2. For all x <= 0 the gradient is zero and hence less number of neurons will be fired which will reduce overfitting and is also cost efficient.

-3. Better convergence performance as compared to other activation fucntions.
+3. Better convergence performance as compared to other activation functions.

 ## Disadvantages of ReLU

 1. The main disadvantage of ReLU is the dying ReLU problem.
 A ReLU neuron is dead if it is stuck in the negative side and always outputs zero.
-It is also impossible for the neuron to recover bcak then.
+It is also impossible for the neuron to recover back then.

 # Swish